NathanaelA/nativescript-platform-css/src/README.md

 - .android | .ios
 - .androidXXX | .iosXXX
 - <deviceName>
+- .phone | .tablet
 - .softnav - (Android Only) if softnav is showing.

 Please note these are calculated each page load.

 Example:
-`ios ios480 iphone6s`
+`ios ios480 iphone6s phone`
-`android android1024 samsunggalaxytab5`softnav
+`android android1024 samsunggalaxytab5 tablet softnav`

 ### Demo
 The demo will show you the css class names it generated.